 Prepare the Work Area

 Lay clean cardboard on the work area.
 Work in a well-ventilated room.
-Because you have only five minutes of working time with epoxy, make sure that you have all of your tools nearby.
+Because you have only about five minutes of working time with epoxy, make sure that you have all of your tools nearby.
 All tools that you use should be disposable: work surface, gloves, and mixing stick.

 Clean and Dry the Glass